UdotCASH/uTransmute/README.md

 * *ETHxEOS contracts could be modified to power a snapshot distribution using registration of EOS accounts or keys.*
 * *ETHxEOS "teleporter" or "oracle" could be written to run entirely on an EOS chain (instead of node.js) and simplified payment verification (SPV) could be done entirely on-chain.*
 * *ETHxEOS contracts could be modified to burn ETH tokens by sending them to a 0x00 address after the Oracle successfully moves them to EOS.*
-* *ETHxEOS could be modified to allow tokens to travel both ways in the Teleporter ETH ↔ EOS by using a "2-way-peg" of tokens - locking the tokens inside of a contract on each chain.*
+* *ETHxEOS could be modified to allow tokens to travel both ways in the Swaper ETH ↔ EOS by using a "2-way-peg" of tokens - locking the tokens inside of a contract on each chain.*
 * *ETHxEOS could create public keys on either chain which share the same private key.*
 * *ETHxEOS could be used to authenticate ETH transactions using EOS or vice-versa.*
 * *ETHxEOS can be used to move tokens between EOS sister-chains.*